ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 # Compliance information for vCenter Server instances
 {: #vc_compl_info}

-Review the following information for details about compliance for VMware vCenter Server instances.
+Review the following information for details about compliance for VMware vCenter Server® instances.

 The vCenter Server with NSX-T offering is not supported for HIPAA customers.
 {:important}